Your Guide to Buying the Right Mattress in 2021

 We also include a 90 Night Comfort Exchange Guarantee with every Tempur-Pedic mattress purchase.

 - Again, give your body 30 nights to adjust to the new mattress

 - After 30 nights you’ll have up to the 90th day from the original delivery date to return the mattress and exchange it for a new one.

-- This is a one-time courtesy service that allows you to exchange the mattress for another one of equal or greater value for a one-time service fee of $139.
+- This is a one-time courtesy service that allows you to exchange the mattress for another one of equal or greater value for a one-time service fee.
 This charge covers the shipping of the new mattress, removal of the old one, and a processing fee.